iqtree/cmaple/CMapleLib.md

     	}

 ## Tips for Debugging
-CMaple outputs debugging messages to the standard output `std::cout`.
+CMAPLE outputs debugging messages to the standard output `std::cout`.
 One could control the amount of those messages via setting `cmaple::verbose_mode` to one of the following values.
 <br> - `VB_QUIET`: no messages except errors.
 <br> - `VB_MED` (default): common messages (showing the processing progress).
 <br> - `VB_DEBUG`: as many messages as possible (useful for debugging).